alphadevx/alpha/README.md

 Status
 ------

-The current latest stable release is tested via unit tested and manual testing, and is considered suitable for production usage.
+The current latest stable release is tested via unit testing and manual testing, and is considered suitable for production usage.

 Installation
 ------------